allibartlett-27/Election_Analysis/README.md

 # Election Audit Analysis

 ## Election Audit Overview
-To complete an election audit for the Colorado Board of Elections Commission showing the following:
+The goals of this analysis was to complete an election audit for the Colorado Board of Elections Commission showing the following:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.